 Now let’s look at how sessions are created with BastionZero and how our MFA limits the risk of session cookie hijacks.

 Now you probably know that one of the great things about SSO is that you don’t always need to enter your username, password, and MFA each time you log in.
 Sometimes you can just click on that handy button that shows your account name, and you are logged in.
 The reason you can do that is because your SSO provider has given you a session cookie.
-Thus, session cookie theft could become an issue if they are long-lived.
+Thus, session cookie theft can swiftely derail credential management best practices if those cookies are long-lived.

 So, how does this work with BastionZero?
 First, you authenticate with your SSO provider.
 Then, you must complete MFA via BastionZero’s independent cloud service.
-This ensures there is still an independent MFA (to the BastionZero cloud service) to protect you in the event that a session cookie is stolen from your SSO provider.
+This ensures there is still an independent MFA (to the BastionZero cloud service) to protect you in the event your SSO provider falls victim to a cookie theft attack.

 BastionZero’s MFA is also timed to expire after 24 hours by default.
 After this, users must enter their MFA again in order to access targets with BastionZero.
 If an attacker steals your SSO session cookie and sells it to someone, the stolen cookie is useful only while you are logged in with an unexpired MFA to BastionZero.
 Shortening the MFA time window would limit the window of this attack even further.